Registration and Records

 Eligibility criteria for Brockport undergraduate students who wish to enroll in graduate courses; potential degree requirements fulfilled by those courses.

-This information explains the student's official academic record at The College at Brockport.
+This information explains the student's official academic record at SUNY Brockport.

 Three Other Possibilities: "I", "PR" and "W"